cloudyy74/CCAligner/README.md

 # CCAligner

-This repo contains an implementation of CCAligner algorithm for script written on Python.
+This repo contains an implementation of CCAligner algorithm on Python, with support of Python and Java.

 It is required to run